zhiyb/WebUtils/3GQQ/README.md

-3GQQ_Bash
+3GQQ
 =========

-Using bash to login to 3GQQ, receive and send messages
+Using bash scripts to login to 3GQQ, receive and send messages